 Our organization is governed by four officers and an interest area board of directors.
-Dakota TESL's current slate of officers, who were elected at the 2013 Dakota TESL/LSSSD Closer Connections conference, includes:
+Dakota TESL's current slate of officers, who were elected at the 2015 Dakota TESL/LSSSD Closer Connections Conference in Sioux Falls, South Dakota.

 In addition, board members represent the voices of educators in their specific interest areas.
 The new board members are:

 Higher Education-- Christopher Jenks, Ph.D., University of South Dakota, 414 E. Clark St. Vermillion, SD 57069 Christopher.firstname.lastname@example.org

 Adult Education-- Amy Franz, Fargo Adult Learning Center, 1305 9th Ave.
 S., Fargo, ND 58103 email@example.com

 Elementary Education-- Karen J. Kindle, Ed.D., University of South Dakota, Vermillion, SD 57069 email@example.com